pyrmont/articles.inqk.net/src/_posts/2025-09-15-janet-bundles.md

 [gh]: https://github.com/janet-lang/janet

-[^lb1]: This is my term of art.
-Use it at parties to sound cool.
+[^jpmb1]: This is my second stab at trying to come up with a term of art that would get me invited to parties.
+It has not worked.

-[^lb2]: Legacy bundles are not a focus of Jeep and so are not discussed further in this article.
-More information about legacy bundles is available on the [Janet website][docs].
+[^jpmb2]: JPM bundles are not a focus of Jeep and so are not discussed further in this article.
+More information about JPM bundles is available on the [Janet website][docs].

 [docs]: https://janet-lang.org/jpm/

-[^mb]: Again, sound cool at parties.
+[^jb]: Again, sound cool at parties.

 [^ib]: Strictly speaking, you can install bundles without these files but this isn't documented at the time of writing and I think it is simpler to treat these